Azure/azure-powershell/src/ResourceManager/OperationalInsights/Commands.OperationalInsights/help/New-AzureRmOperationalInsightsWorkspace.md

 The second command passes the first account link target in $OILinkTargets to the **New-AzureRmOperationalInsightsWorkspace** cmdlet by using the pipeline operator.
 The command creates a standard SKU workspace named MyWorkspace that is linked to the first Operational Insights account in $OILinkTargets.

-> [!NOTE]
-> A new [https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-usage-and-estimated-costs#new-pricing-model][pricing model] has been released.
-If you are a CSP that means that you have to use standalone for the sku.
-Behind the scene the sku will be changed to pergb2018.

 ## PARAMETERS

 ### -CustomerId